arnavnigam168/demand-forecasting-lstm/README.md

 ## License

-This project is open source and available for educational and commercial use.
+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this project for educational and non-commercial purposes, provided that proper credit is given to the original author.

+See the [LICENSE](./LICENSE) file for full details.

 ## Author